 f) Final research project

-The PA Resident may be exposed to the following technical skills and procedures during their training:
+The PA Fellow may be exposed to the following technical skills and procedures during their training:

 1. Abscess / wound incision, irrigation and debridement

 2. Amputation revision of a digit / Nail bed repair